Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 Yeah.
 I feel so passionately about this topic that it may force me to spend Christmas alone because I run the risk of being disinvited from my Bruce Springsteen-loving family’s Christmas celebration if this link is shared with them.

 Now, having said that: I recognize that we live in New Jersey, so there is basically NO chance I will change your opinion of the song with the list below.
-But, read it anyway, so you can tell me why I’m wrong.
+But, read it anyway, so you can try to tell me why I’m wrong.

 BRUCE SOUNDS CONSTIPATED